NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/motifAnalyses/representingMotifs.rst

          [1] 1 1 1 1 1 1 1 1

-We can now calculate the probability of observing a certain motif sequence by multiplying the probabilities of each nucleotide per position.
+Now we can calculate the probability of observing a certain motif sequence by multiplying the probabilities of each nucleotide per position.
 Let us look at some examples below.